 • Du’a: Ask Allah to guide your parents to the Straight Path so that they can easily relate to you.
 Ask Allah to bless your projects and make your affairs easy for you.

 • Stay calm: There is absolutely no reason to get upset if your parents stop you from being productive.
-They want the best for you; often, their definition of “best” and their overall perspective may differ from yours.
+They want the best for you, even if you just want to play games for real money and think that’s all there is to life; often, their definition of “best” and their overall perspective may differ from yours.
 Remember that a disagreement does not necessarily mean they do not love you.
 In addition, being patient in the face of any adversity and respecting parents are two praiseworthy acts through which we can earn the love of Allah (Subhanahu wa Ta’ala).
 It could be that, as a reward for our patience, Allah will find a way out for us.
 “For indeed, with hardship [will be] ease.
 Indeed, with hardship [will be] ease.”
 [Qur’an 94:5-6].

 • Alleviate their fears: What is it that makes them worried?
 Is it your safety, your social circle, your contacts, your capabilities, or merely a lack of funds?
 There are various ways of tackling these fears.